“Even though we face the difficulties of today and tomorrow, I still have a dream.”

 On August 28, 1963, more than a quarter of a million people from all ethnicities and walks of life gathered to declare that it was time for our forefathers’ assertion to become a reality for all.
 This was the largest gathering of protesters in Washington, D.C.’s history up to that point.
 As the saying (almost) goes, “Dream it and they will come.”

 For those dedicated to the nonprofit sector, turning dreams into realities might have been mixed into their baby food.
-Not everyone has the vision, passion, and energy to take action on the hopes for a better world.
-By choosing to use your time to help friends, communities and nations, you become part of a great historical team of leaders who took their dreams and created real solutions to real problems.
+Not everyone has the vision, passion, and energy to take action in hopes of a better world.
+By choosing to use your time to help friends, communities, and nations, you become part of a great historical team of leaders who took their dreams and created real solutions to real problems.

-Last year, over 571,000 people participated in a “day of service” in honor of Martin Luther King, Jr.’s legacy.
+On Martin Luther King Jr. Day, communities all over the world participate in a “day of service” in honor of his legacy.
 Backed by the Corporation for National and Community Service, the idea is to start the New Year off right by giving to those in need.
-This year’s date for service is January 19, 2015.
+This year’s date for service is January 17, 2022.
 Each year, more people participate.
 For many, volunteering on this day is a springboard for continuing a life of service, whether on an individual basis or through nonprofit organizations.